-Many of us are introduced to melatonin in a similar way – you can’t sleep and a friend recommends adding melatonin to your routine.
-You head to your local pharmacy, which has bottles and bottles of different formulations of melatonin, including tablets, capsules and gummies.
+Whether you’re on the front lines of the COVID-19 outbreak or staying at home, getting a good night’s sleep is more difficult than ever before.
+Many of us may be looking into methods of stress relief, including ways to enhance falling asleep.
+If you’re one of the many who can’t sleep, you may have heard from a friend or relative about adding melatonin to your routine.
+You then check out your local pharmacy’s options, preferably online at this time, reviewing the bottles and bottles of different formulations of melatonin, including tablets, capsules and gummies.
 There are also many variations like melatonin by itself, melatonin combined with other sleep aides, and options ranging from 1 milligram to 2 mg to 5 mg.

 The choices can be dizzying as you wonder, “Should I buy it?
 Which one?
 Will it work?
 Is it safe?”